By Lisette Howlett

 Be open and honest about being a small business.
 Explain to your candidates the benefits and challenges that come with being a small business owner and employee.
 Ask them for their thoughts, and address in the most honest way you can.
 People like to be told the truth before they agree to join a company.

 For many small companies, it is hard to compete with the compensation packages offered by much bigger companies.
 Many small companies, get the best candidates to join their companies by offering profit sharing.
-You can offer top talent a way to create wealth for their selves by growing within the company.
+You can provide top talent with a way to create wealth for their selves by growing within the company.
 Be generous when designing these packages.
 Think about rewarding contributions that will take you where you want to be.
 At the same time ensure that you have appropriate safeguards.
 You want to reward those who have positively contributed to your success.

 My philosophy when hiring is to be open and transparent.
 To explain what I am like to work for, what I am looking for from my people (in terms of commitment and attitude in particular) and how I envision success.
 For me, this allows people to make the right decision for themselves, which, in turn, helps me.
 If you have a concern about something in a candidate ask them about it.